i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 ```````````````````````

 Inputs to the encryption/decryption functions
-for an AEAD block in an existing session message:
+for an AEAD block in an Existing Session message:

 .. raw:: html